-Carrie is a commercial law barrister practising primarily in the areas of insolvency and corporations law as well as equity and trusts, bankruptcy, contract, restitution, and banking and finance.
+Carrie is a commercial law barrister practising with a focus on insolvency and corporations law, equity and trusts, bankruptcy and restitution.
 She is experienced in advocacy, pleadings and opinion work principally in the Supreme Court of Victoria, the Court of Appeal, and the Federal Court of Australia.
-A selection of recent cases in which Carrie has been briefed to appear is listed below.
+A selection of recent cases in which Carrie has been briefed is listed below.

-Best Lawyers in Australia 2017 – Insolvency and Reorganisation Law – Peer Review – published Australian Financial Review 7 April 2017 – Best Lawyers Australia website (link)
+Best Lawyers in Australia – each year 2016-2022 inclusive (“2023” edition) – Insolvency and Reorganisation Law – Peer Review – published by the Australian Financial Review and Best Lawyers Australia

 Selection of recent cases

-The Presbyterian Church of Victoria Trusts Corporation v Anstee & Ors (No 1) VSC 297 and The Presbyterian Church of Victoria Trusts Corporation v Anstee & Ors (No 2) 102 – a complex charitable property trust dispute involving breaches of trust and questions of proprietary remedies and tracing.
-It has also involved several legal professional privilege disputes one of which may be found at The Presbyterian Church of Victoria Trusts Corporation v Anstee & Ors VSC 426 (with Michael Shand QC)
+The Presbyterian Church of Victoria Trusts Corporation v Anstee & Ors (No 1) VSC 297, The Presbyterian Church of Victoria Trusts Corporation v Anstee & Ors (No 2) VSC 102 and The Presbyterian Church of Victoria Trusts Corporation v Anstee & Ors (No 3) VSC 520 – a complex charitable property trust dispute involving breaches of trust and questions of proprietary remedies and tracing.
+It has also involved several legal professional privilege disputes one of which may be found at The Presbyterian Church of Victoria Trusts Corporation v Anstee & Ors VSC 426 (led by Michael Shand QC)

 - Law Council of Australia – Insolvency and Reconstruction Law Committee

-- International Women’s Insolvency and Restructuring Confederation (IWIRC)
+- Women in Insolvency and Restructuring Victoria (WIRV)